Triumph Speedmaster 1200 (2018-on) Review

 Overall ratingNext up: Ride & brakes

-The Triumph Bonneville Speedmaster is based on the proven and hugely successful Bobber and is arguably more desirable, comfortable and practical, plus you have the option of sharing the ride with a (small) pillion.
+The Triumph Speedmaster 1200 is a two-seat version of the hugely successful Bobber and is arguably more desirable and practical, plus you have the option of sharing the ride with a (small) pillion.
 It’s laid-back, smooth and has class-leading handling.